 The person at the center of this case

-Justice for United States government and 2016 election infrastructure — the trail went cold in 2018, but the truth hasn't.
+Justice for United States election infrastructure and personnel — the trail went cold in 2018, but the truth hasn't.

 Start here

-What specific documents were stolen from U.S. election officials and how were they staged for release to maximize election interference?
+What documents were stolen and how were they staged for release to maximize election interference impact?

-On July 13, 2018, a federal grand jury indicted Aleksey Viktorovich Lukashev, a Russian military intelligence officer, for his alleged role in a conspiracy to hack into computers of U.S. persons and entities involved in the 2016 presidential election and to steal and release documents to interfere with the election.
-Lukashev is also charged with aggravated identity theft, false registration of a domain name, and conspiracy to commit money laundering as part of a coordinated operation by 12 Russian military intelligence officers.
-He remains at large and was last known to be in Moscow, Russia, making his apprehension and extradition critical to accountability for election interference.
+On July 13, 2018, a federal grand jury indicted Aleksey Viktorovich Lukashev, a Russian military intelligence officer, for his alleged role in a conspiracy to interfere with the 2016 U.S. presidential election through computer hacking and theft of documents.
+Lukashev and co-conspirators allegedly gained unauthorized access to computers of U.S. persons and entities involved in the election, stole documents, and orchestrated their release to interfere with the election outcome.
+Despite the indictment and federal arrest warrant, Lukashev remains at large, believed to be in Moscow, Russia, and continues to evade U.S. law enforcement.

 Try asking